dotnet/arcade/Repro Environment/ReproTool Documentation.md

 ### Windows
 The workspace and files that contain information of the machine are located under the `D:\` directory.
 To execute the job run `d:\data\w\repro.cmd`

+**In the event you are unable to find the payload zip file, you can download it manually from the url listed in the download.log file.
+(D:\download.log)**

 ### Linux
 Follow the instructions provided in the shell environment.
 Then run `. repro.sh` to set some environment variables and execute the job.
 You'll find the executables, dlls, pdbs, logs, etc. files here as well.